+[...]

 Michael J. Prather

 Editor-in-Chief

 15 March 1999

-8 Example Reviews
+7 Example Reviews

-Here is a good example of three reviews for a paper from a class of mine like this one.
+Here is a good example of three reviews for a paper from a class of mine.
+In GEO0350, our assignments are shorter and problem-set based, so the reviews will be a bit more quantitative, but this example is still a useful guide.
 Note their length, level of detail, breakdown of scientific vs. presentation issues, and specific suggestions for how to fix things.
 Also, notice that they are not free from typos, spelling errors, etc.